My Yogurt Loaf Cake recipe is so easy and incredibly versatile. It’s perfect for using up leftover yogurt and the cake

-- 1 cup icing sugar icing sugar is also known as confectioner's sugar
+- 1 cup icing sugar icing sugar is also known as confectioners sugar or powdered sugar

 - ½ teaspoon orange flower water or orange extract

 - 1 – 2 tablespoons orange or lemon juice use juice squeezed from the orange or lemon you took the zest from

 - Preheat the oven to 350°F (175°C or °160°C for fan ovens).